suduwoniu/Nucleolus_simulation/README.md

 Directly run inner3_calo_meto_v3.m in Matlab, then get the matrix random_v4_s3_4_500_500_res.mat, finnaly run the code visulization_Mento_Carlo.m and get the visualization result for Mento Carlo simulation

 ## SimulationClusterNumber
+cutSphere.m: this code is the main for the cluster number simulation.
+A given number (12-30) of clusters (solid sphere) are individually arraged around the original point in the shell of DFC sphere with the radius of 247.5 nm, which was measured under SIM images.
+The position of clusters was randomly chosen for 100 times, images of the max-cross section were collected from 200 different angles randomly selected.
+This code automately count the number of cluster in the max-cross section.
+The output files are 100 text file record the number of clusters in max-cross section in each randomly chosen clusters generating.

+cutSphere_visulization_version.m: This code is for visulization of the image of max-cross section from 200 different angles of one randomly chosen number of cluster.
+The output files are 200 tiff files of the max-cross section images.

+rotateEllipsoid.m: One function for rotating the clusters in the center of origin point.

+### Usage
+Change the [number_shape] in the cutSphere.m from 12 to 30, then run this code in matlab and there will be 100 text files recording the the number distribution of max-cross image.
+Change the [number_shape] in the cutSphere.m from 12 to 30, and will get 200 tiff files for the images of max-cross section in a given number of clusters (12-30).

+## ImageAlignmet
+This code is adapted from https://ww2.mathworks.cn/matlabcentral/fileexchange/18401-efficient-subpixel-image-registration-by-cross-correlation) for image registration and alignment

+FBL_alignment.m: Main code for image alignmet.
+Two input images, one is as a reference image and another is the aligning image. for the aligning image, it is rotated from 0 to 359 degree by 1 degree per rotation and the rotated images are stored after each rotation.
+After applying fast Fourier transform to the reference image and rotated images, the cross-correlation peak was individually calculated between the reference image and each rotated image.
+A rotated image, which has the best cross-correlation peak with the reference image, is then refined in the x-y scale according to the reference image to be the registered image.
+And